 More than one survey respondent in an IT role recounted learning that someone elsewhere in the organization had invested in a solution that essentially duplicated the EMPI’s existing capabilities.
 One respondent said, “Organizations should explore using their MDM [master data management] data, as opposed to creating more silos of data.”

 So as we look to the future, how can Business and IT align their strategic and business priorities?
 How can they leverage the best of each other’s capabilities and expertise?
-And how can they pool their resources and talents to achieve their 2021 goals?
+And how can they pool their resources and talents to achieve their future goals?

 Here are a few ways that healthcare organizations can overcome the Business-IT divide: